CGmou/CGpipeline/README.md

 # CGPipeline: The Artist Dashboard

-CGPipeline is a task-centric VFX/CG pipeline manager designed for speed and simplicity.
+CGPipeline is a task-centric VFX/CG pipeline manager designed for speed and simplicity and cross multi Platform like Windows and MacOS.

 ## Core Philosophy
 1. **Flat UI:** No folder trees.
 Tasks are presented as cards.